What is a mental health problem?

 We all struggle with mental health at times – it is just like when we get sick.
 Trust your instincts – if you feel that you need help, then seek help.
 You know you best!

 At the college you can access Together All.
 Together All is a safe online community that can help support your mental health, 24/7 through online resources, other members and trained professionals.
+You can also fill out our counselling referral form if you need to access help within the college.

 Signs to lookout for…